 For more detailed information about Swiss Netball’s Introduction to Umpiring Course and Netball Europe’s C and B Awards, please click on the buttons below.

-The following courses are planned for the 2021-22 season.
-In addition, Swiss Netball will arrange a B award course if there is sufficient interest (minimum 6 participants).
+The following courses are planned for the 2022-23 season.
 Information on how to apply can be found on Swiss Netball’s website at www.swissnetball.ch/events.

 AGNA would be willing to pay the umpiring course fees for any of our members aged 14 and over, on the proviso that you umpire on behalf of AGNA once qualified.
 Please get in touch with us (before applying for the course) if this is of interest to you or if you have any questions.